duleorlovic/blog/_posts/2015-12-10-angular-begginer-examples.markdown

 }]);
 ~~~

+## Constants

-* Constant recipe can create value that is available in both config and run phase
+Constant recipe can create value that is available in both config and run phase

 ~~~
 myApp.constant('planetName', 'Greasy Giant');